sudorook/timed-backgrounds/README.md

 longitude manually, or you can use geoclue2 to compute it based on your IP address.
 The geoclue2 option is much slower and requires a network connection.

+If the config file does not exist, the program will default to using `geoclue2`.

 ### Manual

 Create a file called `~/.config/backgrounds.conf` and add: